 Opportunities for Guidance: WSCUC is committed to supporting institutions as they prepare for the Institutional Review Process.
 There will be multiple opportunities for institutions to receive information and guidance in order to prepare for the Offsite Review and Visit.

-- Academic Resource Conference: Every year, WSCUC sponsors the Academic Resource Conference (ARC), which includes workshops and panels on the revised process that institutions will find helpful.
+- Academic Resource Conference: Every year, WSCUC sponsors the Academic Resource Conference (ARC), which includes workshops and panels on the review process that institutions will find helpful.

 In preparation for the self-study, institutions are expected to review their accreditation history.
 This includes the most recent team report and all Commission action letters received since the last reaccreditation; documents submitted to WSCUC since the last review for reaffirmation of accreditation; and WSCUC responses where applicable (e.g., recommendations related to substantive changes or an interim report).

-Early in the self-study, the institution undertakes the Review under the WSCUC Standards and Compliance with Federal Requirements.
-The associated worksheet offers a guide to the four Standards of Accreditation, the Criteria for Review under each Standard, and Guidelines.
-The questions it poses are designed to prompt conversation on institutional capacity and infrastructure, strengths, weaknesses, priorities, and plans for ensuring compliance with the Standards and institutional improvement.
+Early in the self-study, the institution completes the Compliance with WSCUC Standards and Compliance with Federal Requirements Worksheet.
+The worksheet is designed to present evidence of the institution’s compliance with the Standards and to prompt conversation on institutional capacity and infrastructure, strengths, weaknesses, priorities, and plans for ensuring compliance with the Standards and institutional improvement.

-This worksheet calls only for information that has not been submitted with the institution’s annual report and that demonstrates compliance with several federal requirements accreditors are expected to monitor.
+This worksheet calls only for evidence and data that have not been submitted with the institution’s annual report and that demonstrate compliance with several federal requirements accreditors are expected to monitor.
 The institution should complete this worksheet for verification by the team during the review process.

-Instead of beginning with the Review under the WSCUC Standards and Compliance with Federal Requirements and with the Inventory of Educational Effectiveness Indicators, some institutions may prefer to frame their self-study around their own priorities and planning (e.g., strategic, financial, and/or academic).
+Instead of beginning with the Compliance with WSCUC Standards and Federal Requirements Worksheet, some institutions may prefer to frame their self-study around their own priorities and planning (e.g., strategic, financial, and/or academic).
 The accreditation review may then be adapted to support those goals.
 Some institutions administer surveys or conduct focus groups to identify top campus priorities.
 Such approaches have the advantage of putting the emphasis on the institution’s goals and then integrating them with WSCUC expectations; thus they may inspire broader campus engagement, stronger commitment to the process, and greater returns on the effort and resources invested.
 However the institution chooses to begin, explicit attention to the Standards and CFRs, as well as documented compliance with federal laws and regulations, is required.